rmander-89/breezy-hubspot-sa-poc/README.md

 ### **3.2 Commerce behaviour and alternative options if HubSpot Payments is not used**

 When a customer completes a HubSpot payment link, HubSpot automatically creates a Payment record and a Subscription record and associates them with the Contact based on email.
-HubSpot does create a Payment object whenever a link is completed.
-The Payment is linked to an Invoice and to the Subscription and appears inside the commerce object set.

-If Breezy did not want to use HubSpot Payments there are two alternative approaches.
-The first is to continue linking out to a product like Stripe or a custom checkout page and then create the relevant HubSpot records through the CRM API.
-This could include creating a subscription deal and creating a custom subscription record.
-The second option is to replace the native HubSpot Subscription entirely and use a custom Subscription object that Breezy manages themselves.
+If Breezy did not want to use HubSpot Payments or Stripe they could continue using & linking out to a product like Stripe or a custom checkout page and then create the relevant HubSpot records through the CRM API.
+This could include creating a subscription deal and creating a custom subscription record (would need to be a custom object as the Subscription API only works with HubSpot Payments).
 This gives full control but requires Breezy to implement renewals, cancellations and upgrades manually.
 For this assessment the native Subscription object was used because it is simpler and integrates cleanly with workflows and Payments.

 ---